-And with all your sheets on the laundry, the only option left is to purchase a new one.
+Working from home, you’re on your bed with your laptop and a cup of coffee.
+Suddenly, the cup slipped from your hand, and the coffee spilled on your sheets.
+Oops!
+And with all your sheets in the laundry, the only option left is to purchase a new one.
 But what kind should you purchase?
 Would you go for silk or would satin work better for you?
 Do you even know the difference?

 What Are Satin Sheets?

-Satin sheets are a popular option because of their attractive shine and smooth texture.
-These sheets can be made from nylon, polyester, or silk materials and so repel moisture.
+Satin sheets are popular because of their attractive shine and smooth texture.
+These sheets can be made from nylon, polyester, or silk materials to repel moisture.
+Perspiration won’t soak through the sheets, and this will help you avoid overheating and aggravating pre-existing skin conditions.

-The gentleness of the fabric reflects in its non-sticky characteristic.
+They are excellent for sensitive skin and allergies, especially because of how gentle the fabric is.
+It is also extremely hygienic, considering it doesn’t retain dust and avoids mites and bacteria.
+The gentleness of the fabric is reflected in its non-sticky characteristic.
 Satin is conducive to sleep and can encourage you to fall asleep faster and better.
 And since it’s non-absorbent and repels moisture, you won’t feel sticky and clammy from sweat.

+The downside to using satin sheets, though, besides being expensive, is that they can be cold in the winter, and cleaning them can be quite difficult.
 You can’t just throw it in the washing machine since it damages the fabric.
-Handwashing is the only solution and you might even be required to use a special detergent just for it.
+Handwashing is the only solution, and you might even be required to use a special detergent just for it.

 What Are Silk Sheets

-Compared to other types of silk, it has a little rougher side to it.
-Mulberry silk and ethical silk both came from silkworms.
+The most common type of silk is charmeuse, which is frequently used in clothing rather than sheets.
+Compared to other types, it has a little rougher side to it.
+Mulberry and ethical silk both came from silkworms.

 Ethical silk came from silkworms without having to kill them.
-Known as peace silk, because of this process, the silk strands are notably shorter and can only be woven together to lengthen the strands and threads.
+Known as peace silk, because of this process, the strands are notably shorter and can only be woven together to lengthen the strands and threads.

-In general though, here are the benefits you can enjoy from using silk sheets.
+In general, though, here are the benefits you can enjoy from using silk sheets.

 • It helps regulate body temperature.